drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Forward Reaction Predictions

-Forward reaction predictions correspond to approaches that develop in the synthetic direction; therefore they begin with the starting material.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/forward-reaction-predictions-83ec98ff'><i class='fa fa-play' aria-hidden='true'></i></button>Forward reaction predictions correspond to approaches that develop in the synthetic direction; therefore they begin with the starting material.
 Examples of starting-material oriented search programs are presented in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/forward1.png){: loading=lazy }
 #### CAMEO

-CAMEO (Computer-Assisted Mechanistic Evaluation of Organic Reactions) is a program developed in the early 1980s by W.I.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/cameo-6122c3f2'><i class='fa fa-play' aria-hidden='true'></i></button>CAMEO (Computer-Assisted Mechanistic Evaluation of Organic Reactions) is a program developed in the early 1980s by W.I.
 Jorgensen for the prediction of the mechanism and products of an organic reaction.
 The program is instructed for the identification of electrophiles, nucleophiles and pKa values.
 Given the starting materials, reagents and conditions, the goal of the program is to predict all possible products that may be produced.
 CAMEO has been tested successfully against a number of published synthetic works.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer